Learnings from building Kelp: Getting people the information they need when they need it is hard!

 - Access to the information to be recommended

-- Signals for when to recommend information
+- Signals for when to recommend it

-- A UI for presenting recommendations
+- A UI for presenting the recommendation

 At best, Kelp can combine "meh" information with "meh" signals into a fantastic UI.